MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab02/L02_image056.png)

-1. After a minute or two click the “**Refresh**” button above the list to see the updated status, which should be “**Completed**”.Ensure you have the correct number of records as below and the status of the data connections are **Complete** before moving to next steps.
+1. After a minute or two select the “**Refresh**” button above the list to see the updated status, which should be “**Completed**”.Ensure you have the correct number of records as below and the status of the data connections are **Complete** before moving to next steps.

     >[!NOTE] **Note:** In case if you have more duplicate records than below screenshot, due to an issue with the following the correct data import steps , you have to delete the activity data and redo the process .Reach out to the lab instructor for support